-Bloc’s full-time Full Stack Web Developer track is $9,500 and the full-time Software Engineer track is $24,000.
-Each part-time course costs $4,999 upfront or $5,500 in installments.
+Bloc’s Software Developer track is $19,500, Part-Time Web Developer Track is $8,800 and each part-time skills course costs $5000 upfront or $5,500 in installments.
 Bloc also has two $500 scholarships, the New Relic Diversity scholarship for students of underrepresented groups in tech (women, veterans, Latinos, African Americans, Native Americans and Pacific Islanders) and a scholarship for veterans.
 A Bloc scholarship is also available on Course Report.

 Both Thinkful and Bloc offer options to make their courses accessible to students with full-time jobs.
-We asked Darrel Silver, founder of Thinkful, how their time commitment compared to Bloc's, and he told us that "the biggest distinction is that we’re flexible in terms of time commitment, dollars and skills required at the beginning.
-If you’re a student comparing a 25 hour/week vs a 7-10 hour/week class, then you probably know how much time you have available.
-If you don’t have a full-time-job's worth of time to spend, then Thinkful can be a better choice."
+We asked Darrell Silver, founder of Thinkful, how their time commitment compared to Bloc's, and he told us that "the biggest distinction is that we’re flexible in terms of time commitment, dollars, and skills required at the beginning.
+If you’re a student comparing a 25 hour/week vs a 7 to 10 hour/week class, then you probably know how much time you have available.
+If you don’t have a full-time job's worth of time to spend, then Thinkful can be a better choice."

 One of the biggest differences between Thinkful and Bloc is that Bloc allows students to choose their own mentors.
 Bloc has a dedicated mentor page, where students can scroll through potential mentors and view their social media, personal projects, locale and availability.
 Though Thinkful, doesn’t allow students to choose a mentor, they will change your mentor upon request, and you can read about their mentorship policies here.

 If choosing your mentor is really important to you, go with Bloc.

-Upon being accepted into the program, both Bloc and Thinkful students will receive prepwork.
-At Bloc, students do not have access to prepwork prior to the application and acceptance process.
+Upon being accepted into the programs, both Bloc and Thinkful students will receive prep work.
+At Bloc, students do not have access to pre-work prior to the application and acceptance process.
 It’s reserved exclusively for Bloc students and involves about 25-30 hours of work to be completed during the week before day one of the program.

-Thinkful offers free prepwork and materials to anyone interested in learning how to code, it’s a good idea to take advantage of their resources, regardless of what bootcamp you attend!
+Thinkful offers free and paid prepwork and materials to anyone interested in learning how to code, it’s a good idea to take advantage of their resources, regardless of what bootcamp you want to attend.